Couchers-org/couchers/site/markdown/governance.md

 We are confident that the site can be run without needing to seek mandatory payments from users, however this will require community involvement at several levels as volunteer work.

 We will need developers, designers, UI/UX engineers, and all kinds of people experienced with community non-profits.
-On the community side we will need hosts, surfers and community organisers that will help in setting the direction.
+On the community side we will need hosts, surfers and community organizers that will help in setting the direction.
 In the coming weeks we will expand to include more of these people, and grow this network with their guidance and expertise.
 If you would like to help out, please fill in the [sign up form](/signup)!

 Volunteers will be needed to perform moderation tasks.
-Tasks may include moderating forums and reviewing messages that have been tagged as inapropriate.
+Tasks may include moderating forums and reviewing messages that have been tagged as inappropriate.

 ## Models

 There are many potential ways to structure this project.
-We have listed a few examples below, but will ultimately consult with the community as this is a critical decision in guaranteeing the longetivity of the organisation.
+We have listed a few examples below, but will ultimately consult with the community as this is a critical decision in guaranteeing the longevity of the organization.

 ### Co-op